bcgov/queue-management/documentation/Readme.md

 1. SECRET_KEY - Flask required key
 1. SERVER_NAME - required for API POD if not localhost.
+1. POSTMAN_OPERATOR_PASSWORD - required for Postman and Jest testing.

+Additional features that can be turned on by environment variables (see the .env file for details)

+1. Integration with Snowplow Analytics
+1. Integration with Slack
+1. Integration with Rocket Chat

 We are using Snowplow & Looker to display our Analytics.